gorillalogic/automate-rubies/docs/README.md

 #### Implicit Wait
 ` @driver.manage.timeouts.implicit_wait = 10`

 Here we have a powerful concept of Webdriver, Implicit wait.
-UI tests usually execute at a blazing pace, and it is common to have failing tests because the **webdriver works faster than the application under test.** Implicit wait orders the webdriver to continuously verify if an element is available and **fail only if more than certain amount of time has passed** (10 minutes in this case)
+UI tests usually execute at a blazing pace, and it is common to have failing tests because the **webdriver works faster than the application under test.** Implicit wait orders the webdriver to continuously verify if an element is available and **fail only if more than certain amount of time has passed** (10 seconds in this case)

 Implicit wait allows to have cleaner code and sturdier tests that do not fail as often for delays in the application under test.